- Dental implants made of zirconia are strong and heat-resistant. They are not allergic, do not cause galvanic shock, and are easier to keep clean.

 How long do zirconia implants last?

 The long-term success of zirconium dioxide dental implants has not been researched.
-This is because this is a generally new solution.
+This is because it is a generally new solution.
 Nonetheless, dental professionals agree that this strong material can last for many years.

 Are zirconia implants metal-free?